Hero HF Deluxe kick-start launched in India at Rs. 46,800

 -

-To ensure the safety of the rider, the Hero HF Deluxe kick-start comes equipped with drum brakes on both the wheels, along with an integrated braking system for improved braking efficiency.
+To ensure the safety of the rider, the Hero HF Deluxe kick-start is equipped with drum brakes on both the wheels, along with an integrated braking system for improved braking efficiency.

 To handle suspension duties, the motorcycle offers telescopic hydraulic forks at the front and two-step adjustable shock absorbers on the rear side.